rustzx/rustzx/README.md

 ```
 For loading tape, press `j` then `Ctrl+p` twice, as on real Spectrum.
 You must see `LOAD ""` on emulator's screen.
 And then press `Enter`.
-If you `--fastload` option before launching, game will be launched, in other case press `Insert` to insert tape. `Delete` can be used for ejecting tape from tape reader.
+If you `--fastload` option before launching, game will be launched, in other
+case press `Insert` to insert tape. `Delete` can be used for ejecting tape from
+tape reader. `--128k` flag launches emulator in 128K mode.

+For advenced info use `--help` flag

 Use keys `F3 - F5` to set speed of emulation - this can be usefull when skipping some boring stuff.